-Your kids are learning about race right now—make sure they’re learning the right things People of all ages who hold racially biased views typically see individuals of another race as all the same—as “those people”—rather than as specific individuals.
+People of all ages who hold racially biased views typically see individuals of another race as all the same—as “those people”—rather than as specific individuals.
 “It’s possible to reduce this implicit racial bias quickly in young children with a method as simple as teaching them how to distinguish between other-race individuals,” says the author of the study, Miao K. Qian, a PhD student at Ontario Institute for Studies in Education (OISE) at the University of Toronto and an affiliated researcher at Hangzhou Normal University.
 This work is best started when kids are in their pre-school years, before they become too set in their ways.

 For the second and third group, respectively trained to differentiate white people and Chinese people, anti-black bias was unchanged.
 These results suggest that to reduce children’s implicit racial bias against a particular group, they must be actively taught to differentiate people from this race and see them as individuals.

 “Using our app, young children can quickly learn to recognize people from a particular race other than their own, which is an important social skill for children living in the globalized environment,” explained OISE’s Kang Lee, another researcher on the project.
 “An added benefit of learning to identify people from another race as individuals is the reduction of their implicit racial bias against that race.”